 1.3 Types of Taxation

-Most tax systems in the world differentiate several types of taxation.
-These types may refer to either the act that triggers the tax (basis of assessment), the way of levying the tax or other parameters that determine the nature of such tax.
-A classical tax system would essentially distinguish between four different types of tax:
+Most tax systems in the world differentiate between several types of taxation.
+These differentiations may refer to either the act that triggers the tax (basis of assessment), the way of levying the tax, or other parameters that determine the nature of such tax.
+A classical tax system would essentially distinguish between four different types of tax, as discussed below.

 Excise Taxes